rajkorde/ExamGPTCloud/README.md

       - For each chunk that generates at least one Flashcard or MCQ, sets the appropriate flags in the ChunkTable
       - Stores all Flashcards and MCQs in QATable (DynamoDB).
       - Once it is done with the work, updates the completed_worker count in WorkTrackerTable.
-      - If its the last batch, publishes SNS message to ValidateTopic.
+      - If it's the last batch, publishes SNS message to ValidateTopic.

     - Notes:
       - The AI model first checks if the chunk has enough content to generate a flashcard or MCQ.
 Sometimes the chunk is mainly comprised on Table of Contents or copyright notices etc, so this is skipped